molsonkiko/JsonToolsNppPlugin/docs/README.md

 About 2 seconds after a not-very-large file (default less than 4 megabytes, configurable in settings) is opened, and after 2 seconds of inactivity following any modification of the file or styling, the plugin can parse the document and performs [JSON Schema validation](#validating-json-against-json-schema) on the document.
 The user is notified of any errors when this happens, and no further notifications are sent until the user next modifies or re-styles the document.

 This is off by default.
-If desired, this feature can be turned on in the settings.
+If desired, this feature can be turned on in the settings (`auto_validate` setting).
 When turned on, it only applies to files with `json`, `jsonc`, `jsonl`, and `json5` extensions, or files configured for [automatic JSON schema validation](#automatic-validation-of-json-against-json-schema).

 Prior to [v6.1](/CHANGELOG.md#610---2023-12-28), this automatic validation forced the file to be parsed as JSON.
 As of v6.1, the document will be parsed as [JSON Lines](#json-lines-documents) if the file extension is `jsonl` and as JSON otherwise.
 In addition, if the document is already in [regex mode](#regex-search-form) or [ini file mode](#parsing-ini-files), automatic validation is suspended.